Claude Joseph Rouget de Lisle: La Marseillaise

 After the war, Rouget de Lisle wrote a few other songs of the same kind as the "Marseillaise", and in 1825 he published Chants français (French Songs) in which he set to music fifty poems by various authors.
 His Essais en vers et en prose (Essays in Verse and Prose, 1797) contains the Marseillaise; a prose tale Adelaide et Monville of the sentimental kind; and some occasional poems.
 He returned to public life after the July Revolution and was awarded the Legion of Honour by Louis Philippe I.

 Death

 Rouget de Lisle died in poverty in Choisy-le-Roi, Val de Marne.
-His ashes were transferred from Choisy-le-Roi cemetery to the Invalides on 14 July 1915, during World War I.
+His mortal remains were transferred from Choisy-le-Roi cemetery to the Invalides on 14 July 1915, during World War I.